IrishMarineInstitute/docker-argo-erddap/README.md

 ## Exposing to the public

-To expose your erddap on a public url, use the baseUrl function.
-Here we see the baseUrl being set after exposing erddap on the default http port.
+To expose your ERDDAP on a public url, use the baseUrl function.
+Here we see the baseUrl being set after exposing ERDDAP on the default http port.

     docker run -d -p 80:8080 --name=myargos argo-erddap docker exec -i -t myargos baseUrl http://idockan02.northeurope.cloudapp.azure.com